History of Rickie Fowler in Timeline

 2007: SW League Final Win

-In 2007, during his senior year in high school, Rickie Fowler won the SW League Final with a score of 64-69=133, leading his team to the state final.
+In 2007, during his senior year in high school, Rickie Fowler won the SW League Final with a total score of 64-69=133, leading his team to the state final.

 October 2008: Eisenhower Trophy Team

-September 2009: Equipment Deal with Titleist and PGA Tour Debut
+September 2009: Equipment and Endorsement Deals

-December 2009: PGA Tour Card Qualification
+December 2009: PGA Tour Card

 In December 2009, Rickie Fowler successfully gained his PGA Tour card for 2010 through qualifying school, finishing T15.

-2009: Nationwide Tour Runner-Up and Professional Debut
+2009: Nationwide Tour and Professional Debut

-2009: Second Walker Cup Appearance and Ben Hogan Award
+2009: Walker Cup and Ben Hogan Award

-February 2010: Second Place at Waste Management Phoenix Open
+February 2010: Waste Management Phoenix Open

-In February 2010, Rickie Fowler finished second at the Waste Management Phoenix Open with a score of 15-under-par at the TPC of Scottsdale course.
+In February 2010, Fowler finished second at the Waste Management Phoenix Open with a score of 15-under-par at the TPC of Scottsdale course.

 2010: Relocation to Jupiter, Florida

-2010: Missed qualification for the U.S. Open
+2010: Did not qualify for the U.S. Open

-2010: PGA Tour Card Qualification
+2010: PGA Tour Card

 In December 2009, Rickie Fowler successfully gained his PGA Tour card for 2010 through qualifying school, finishing T15.

-2011: Year-End Ranking
+2011: Year End Ranking

 Rickie Fowler ended 2011 ranked 32nd in the world.

-May 2012: Wells Fargo Championship Win and Players Championship Finish
+May 2012: Wells Fargo Championship Win

 2012: Filmed commercial for Crowne Plaza Hotels

-In 2012, Rickie Fowler filmed a commercial for Crowne Plaza Hotels entitled "It's Good to be Rickie" with golf commentator Ian Baker Finch.
+In 2012, Fowler filmed a commercial for Crowne Plaza Hotels entitled "It's Good to be Rickie" with golf commentator Ian Baker Finch.

-2014: Top Finishes at Majors
+2014: Runner-Up Finishes at Majors

 November 28, 2015: Guest picker on ESPN's College GameDay